aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xltm-to-xlsm/_index.md

 ---
 title: Java XLTM to XLSM - XLTM to XLSM Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLTM to XLSM in Java.
-Java Convert XLTM to XLSM saveformat.
-Java XLTM to XLSM format.
-Save XLTM to XLSM Java.
+Convert XLTM to XLSM quickly and easily with Aspose.Cells.
+Java XLTM to XLSM.
+Java Save XLTM to XLSM.
+Save XLTM as XLSM using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLTM to XLSM in Java., Java XLTM to XLSM saveformat., XLTM to XLSM Java., Java Convert XLTM to XLSM]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLTM to XLSM in Java., Save XLTM to XLSM using Java., Java XLTM to XLSM saveformat., XLTM to XLSM Converter., Java Save XLTM as XLSM]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}